cvs-health/testaro/README.md

 ### Validators

-Testaro and its custom tests can be validated with the _executors_ located in the `validation/executors` directory.
+Testaro and the tests of the Testaro tool can be validated with the _executors_ located in the `validation/executors` directory.

 The executor for a single test is `test`.
 To execute it for any test `xyz`, call it with the statement `npm test xyz`.